ydethe/marlin_v2_cr10s/README.md

 <img align="right" width=175 src="buildroot/share/pixmaps/logo/marlin-250.png" />

+## For the Creatlity CR10S

+  - Compile with Arduino IDE
+  - Plug the [usbasp](https://www.fischl.de/usbasp/) to the JTAG pins on the motherboard (see CR10S_JTAG.jpg)
+  - Click Sketch -> Upload Using Programmer

 Additional documentation can be found at the [Marlin Home Page](http://marlinfw.org/).
 Please let us know if Marlin misbehaves in any way.
 Volunteers are standing by!